 Wind data has not been collected at these sites.
 For wind in the subsequent analysis the wind required to create the fully developed significant wave height under consideration will be used (i.e. as per Pierson-Moskowitz).
 This corresponds to 27kts for the largest observed sea state and 13kts for the most commonly observed sea state.

-Current measurements at the deployment site have been made and are illustrated in Figure 2.
-Shown are the magnitude of the current vectors (direction information is therefore discarded).
+Measurements of current at the deployment site are illustrated in Figure 2.
+Shown are the magnitude of the current vectors (direction information is discarded).
 For the purposes of mooring analysis this is the most convenient since we are interested in estimates of the peak and mean currents.
 The apparent large currents near the bottom are most likely measurement noise.
 For the mooring analysis, an approximation of the mean current profile shown here is used, with a multiplicative scaling factor applied to examine the effects of current on the mooring behavior.
 A scaling factor of about 4 corresponds to the most energetic current profiles seen during the observation period of Nov 2009 to May 2011.
 In fact, convergence of the numerical models is challenging (i.e. at zero current and wind, there is no unique mooring position that satisfies the balance of force equations that form the basis of the analysis).
 Therefore, mooring behaviors are only examined down to a current scale factor of 1.4.